tasosfas/CS50-final-project-readme/README.md

  #### Video Demo:  <
  #### Introduction
  Hello, World!
 My name is Tasos Fasoulis, I live in Athens, Greece and this is my submission to the CS50 2021 final project.
- My project is called Digital Lending Library and it is a web application where the users have the ability to donate a book to a library and also rent a book that another user has donated.
+ My project is called Digital Lending Library and it is a web application where the users have the ability to donate a book to a library and also rent a book they want to read for a specific period.
 It works like a lending library, but in digital format.
 The idea is to create a place where all the book lovers can share their books and also find interesting books they have not read yet.
 Since we live in the COVID-19 era (this project was submitted in summer 2021) it would be better if this library was created in a digital form, so as to prevent overcrowding.
 Of course, the users should donate books they own legally, and do not violate any copyright law.
  Let's see in detail how this application was created and how it works.

  #### Languages used
  In order to implement this application I used these programming languages: Python, SQL, HTML and CSS.